Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Terrain-Lit-Shader.md

 To use a Terrain Lit Material, you must assign it to a Terrain:

-1. View the Terrain in the Inspector and click on the cog button to go to the **Terrain Settings** section.
+1. View the Terrain in the Inspector and click on the gear button to go to the **Terrain Settings** section.
 2. Either drag and drop or use the radio button to assign your Terrain Lit Material to the **Material** property.

 ![](Images/TerrainLitShader1.png)